ryusangwon/ryusangwon.github.io/_pages/about.md

 I am a Ph.D. candidate in the Graduate School of Artificial Intelligence at Pohang University of Science and Technology (POSTECH), advised by Prof. <a href="https://sites.google.com/view/jungseulok">Jungseul Ok</a> and Prof. <a href="https://sites.google.com/view/gary-geunbae-lee/">Gary Geunbae Lee</a>.
 I am a member of <a href="https://sites.google.com/view/nlppostech/">NLP Group</a> at POSTECH, advised by Prof. <a href="https://www.yunsukim.me/">Yunsu Kim</a>.
 My research interests lie in natural language processing, with a particular focus on text summarization, controllable text generation, and multilingual NLP.
 I am also interested in reinforcement learning, including planning and multi-objective optimization.
 My research is supported by the <a href="https://www.samsung-dxrecruit.com/dept/detail/C0003">Samsung Electronics Mobile eXperience (MX)</a>.
 Previously, I completed my B.S. in Software and Computer Engineering from Ajou University, with a micro in Artificial Intelligence.

+I have also worked as a forklift driver, and served as a bus driver in the Auxiliary Police.
+In my free time, I enjoy combat sports, including bodybuilding, MMA, BJJ, and grappling.

 Feel free to contact me via email at [ryusangwon@postech.ac.kr](mailto:ryusangwon@postech.ac.kr).